konveyor/move2kube/git-workflow.md

 It is important to sync up with `upstream` before we rebase and submit a pull request on Github.

 1. Get the latest code from upstream: `git fetch upstream`
-1. Switch to the master branch: `git checkout master`
+1. Switch to the main branch: `git checkout main`
-1. Fast forward your local master branch to catch up with upstream: `git merge --ff-only upstream/master`
+1. Fast forward your local main branch to catch up with upstream: `git merge --ff-only upstream/main`
 1. Push the changes to your fork: `git push`

 ## Making changes
-**ALWAYS BRANCH OUT OF MASTER**
+**ALWAYS BRANCH OUT OF MAIN**

 1. Follow the steps to sync up with `upstream`.
-1. Switch to the master branch: `git checkout master`
+1. Switch to the main branch: `git checkout main`
 1. Create a new branch and check it out: `git checkout -b my-feature-or-bug-fix-branch`
 1. Make some changes.
 1. Add all changes to the staging area before committing: `git add -A`